Nominalism History, Philosophy & Philosophers - Study.com

 The two main versions of nominalism include one that supports the existence of universals and one that denies the existence of abstract objects.
 Answer and Explanation: Peter Abelard is the founder of nominalism.
 He was born in 1079 and passed in 1142 and was acknowledged as a poet, theologian, and composer of his...

-Answer to: What is the difference between Realism and Nominalism?
-Illustrate with an example.
-By signing up, you'll get thousands of step-by-step...
+Answer to: What is the difference between relativist and nominalist ontology?
+By signing up, you'll get thousands of step-by-step solutions to your...

 What is austere nominalism? - Homework.Study.com